โžก๏ธ "Deliver value daily" โฌ…๏ธ

 But... what about https://agilemanifesto.org/?

-You can do tasks that don't result in value today, but just not whole days at a time - at least some of each day should be spent delivering value.
-By following the principle you will balance delivering value today with investing for more value tomorrow.
+But on tasks that are more about improving pace or experience of delivering value in the future, also do them, but rarely whole days at a time - at least some of each day should result in value that day.
+By following the principle you will balance delivering immediate value with investing for delivering more value tomorrow.

 No!
 This is not about cutting corners, this is choosing the smallest pieces of work you can complete in a day that provide value at the quality level you decide is appropriate.